eclipse-che/che-theia/CONTRIBUTING.md

 ### Step 7: Run che-theia + plugin
 In this section, we are going to run the che-theia assembly built previously and run that with one of the plugins built previously.
 We will be able to test our changes with a dedicated che-theia instance.

 You can use the che command `run ...
-DEV che-theia + factory-plugin` or `run ...
+DEV che-theia + workspace-plugin` or `run ...
 DEV che-theia + containers-plugin` (command pallette > Run task > … or containers view)
 Basically, this command will start the DEV che-theia with the plugin:

 ```
 [theia-ide]
-$ export HOSTED_PLUGIN=/projects/che-theia/plugins/factory-plugin/
+$ export HOSTED_PLUGIN=/projects/che-theia/plugins/workspace-plugin/
 $ node /projects/theia/production/src-gen/backend/main.js /tmp/theiadev_projects --hostname=0.0.0.0 --port=3130
 ```